chestnut42/doitbetter-unity/docs/archero-style.md

 # Archero style

 **WIP**
-- Create room (it caches hash from room and balance)
+- Create room (it caches hash for given room and balance)
-- Send events from this room object
+- Send events using room object